 What is the support that the endowment provides to the BSO?

-In addition to annual draws exceeding its annual 5% funding goal in recent years (the fiscal year 2018 draw was 5.75%), the Endowment Trust has provided significant loans to support the BSO’s operations including a $5 million loan that remains outstanding.
+In addition, the Endowment Trust has provided significant loans to support the BSO’s operations including a $5 million loan that remains outstanding.
 In May 2019, as the state legislation and associated lifeline became increasingly uncertain and understanding that the BSO was taking steps to address its financial issues and business model, the Endowment Trust took the additional step of providing a further $2.3 million loan to help the BSO meet financial obligations (including meeting the final of three payrolls in May 2019) and continue to present concerts through mid-June.
 The BSO is extremely grateful to have the continued support of the Endowment Trust.

 What is the BSO doing to grow its endowment?

 The Resounding Campaign was launched to grow the BSO’s operating endowment to a size that is more proportional to our annual budgetary needs.
-We have made progress in our campaign – having secured $48.2 million in commitments towards our $65 million campaign goal.
-Of this to-date total, $33 million is designated for Endowment, of which $20 million has been received while $13 million is being fulfilled over time or designated as estate gifts.
+We have made progress in our campaign – having secured $49.6 million in commitments towards our $65 million campaign goal.
+Of this to-date total, $33.7 million is designated for Endowment, of which $20 million has been received, while $13.7 million is being fulfilled over time or designated as estate gifts.
 The balance of campaign commitments are comprised of increased giving to the Annual Fund (commitments that have largely been fulfilled and that have supported the BSO’s operations in recent years) as well as sustaining gifts for OrchKids and the BSYO.

 How does the lock out impact OrchKids and/or OrchLab?

 In partnership with Montgomery County Public Schools (MCPS), OrchLab works to enrich the instrumental music curriculum, enhance student performance skills and offer professional development to music educators at select elementary, middle and high schools serving high numbers of students in poverty.
-OrchLab’s schedule is tied to the academic calendar and will resume with the start of the new school year.
-Learn more how to get involved and support the BSO’s education programs in Montgomery County.
+BSO musicians serve as OrchLab mentors; once our musicians return to work, the OrchLab schedule will resume.
+Learn more how to get involved and support the BSO’s education programs in Montgomery County

-How does the lock out impact the BSYO?
+How do the ongoing negotiations impact the BSYO?

 We understand and appreciate that this is an extremely difficult time for all involved.
-We are deeply gratified that our audience is continuing to purchase subscriptions and are eager to hear our great Orchestra performing on stage at the Meyerhoff, at Strathmore and in communities across our region in the coming 2019-20 season.
+We are deeply gratified that our audience is continuing to purchase tickets and are eager to hear our great Orchestra performing on stage at the Meyerhoff, at Strathmore and in communities across our region this season.
 While recent events might make some contemplate their ongoing generosity for the organization, the reality is that we need everyone’s support now more than ever.

 If you have any comments or questions, or would like to be in touch with us about how you can help, please email email@example.com.
 Thank you again for your support of the BSO.